Nivethagithub/Kubernetes_reference_bharath/Kubernetes Interview Questions & Answers/README.md

 **Intermediate Kubernetes Questions:**

-12. What is a ConfigMap in Kubernetes?
+11. What is a ConfigMap in Kubernetes?

     A ConfigMap is used to inject configuration data into Pods as environment variables, command-line arguments, or configuration files.

-13. What is a Secret in Kubernetes?
+12. What is a Secret in Kubernetes?

     A Secret stores sensitive data like passwords, tokens, or keys, in an encrypted format.

-14. What is the difference between a StatefulSet and a Deployment?
+13. What is the difference between a StatefulSet and a Deployment?

     StatefulSet: Manages stateful applications, providing unique identities and stable network identities.
     Deployment: Manages stateless applications with identical Pods.

-15. How does Kubernetes handle networking?
+14. How does Kubernetes handle networking?

     Kubernetes uses a flat network model where every Pod gets a unique IP, and communication between Pods is facilitated without NAT.

-16. What is the role of the Kubelet?
+15. What is the role of the Kubelet?

     The Kubelet runs on each node and ensures the desired state of Pods as defined in the configuration.

-17. What is the function of the Kubernetes Scheduler?
+16. What is the function of the Kubernetes Scheduler?

     The Scheduler assigns Pods to nodes based on resource availability and constraints.

-18. How do you perform a rolling update in Kubernetes?
+17. How do you perform a rolling update in Kubernetes?

     kubectl rollout restart deployment <deployment-name>.

-19. How do you rollback a Deployment in Kubernetes?
+18. How do you rollback a Deployment in Kubernetes?

     Use kubectl rollout undo deployment <deployment-name>.

-20. What is a DaemonSet in Kubernetes?
+19. What is a DaemonSet in Kubernetes?

     A DaemonSet ensures that a copy of a Pod runs on all (or selected) nodes.

-**Advanced Kubernetes Questions;**

-22. What is Horizontal Pod Autoscaler (HPA)?
+20. What is Horizontal Pod Autoscaler (HPA)?

     HPA automatically adjusts the number of Pod replicas based on CPU/memory utilization or custom metrics.

+**Advanced Kubernetes Questions:**

-23. What is a Persistent Volume (PV)?
+21. What is a Persistent Volume (PV)?

     A PV is a storage resource in the cluster that provides storage abstraction for Pods.

-24. What is a Persistent Volume Claim (PVC)?
+22. What is a Persistent Volume Claim (PVC)?

     A PVC is a request for storage resources by a Pod.

-25. How does Kubernetes handle high availability?
+23. How does Kubernetes handle high availability?

     Kubernetes ensures high availability by using multiple master nodes, replica Pods, and distributed architecture.

-26. What is the difference between Ingress and LoadBalancer services?
+24. What is the difference between Ingress and LoadBalancer services?

     Ingress: Manages HTTP and HTTPS traffic to cluster services.
     LoadBalancer: Exposes services externally via a cloud provider's load balancer.

-27. What is a Network Policy in Kubernetes?
+25. What is a Network Policy in Kubernetes?

     A Network Policy defines rules for network traffic to/from Pods.

-28. How do you monitor Kubernetes clusters?
+26. How do you monitor Kubernetes clusters?

     Use tools like Prometheus, Grafana, Kubernetes Dashboard, or third-party monitoring solutions.

-29. What is Helm in Kubernetes?
+27. What is Helm in Kubernetes?

     Helm is a package manager for Kubernetes, used to deploy and manage applications as charts.

-30. How do you debug failing Pods?
+28. How do you debug failing Pods?

     Use kubectl logs <pod-name> or kubectl describe pod <pod-name>.

-31. What are the types of Kubernetes probes?
+29. What are the types of Kubernetes probes?

     Liveness Probe: Checks if the container is alive.
     Readiness Probe: Checks if the container is ready to serve requests.
     Startup Probe: Checks if the container has started.

-32. What is the role of RBAC in Kubernetes?
+30. What is the role of RBAC in Kubernetes?

     Role-Based Access Control (RBAC) manages permissions and access to cluster resources.

-33. What is the difference between a ClusterIP, NodePort, and LoadBalancer service?
+31. What is the difference between a ClusterIP, NodePort, and LoadBalancer service?

     ClusterIP: Internal access within the cluster.

     NodePort: External access through a node’s port.

     LoadBalancer: External access via a cloud provider’s load balancer.

-34. How does Kubernetes implement service discovery?
+32. How does Kubernetes implement service discovery?

     Using DNS (CoreDNS) to resolve Service names to their cluster IPs.

-35. What is the purpose of Taints and Tolerations?
+33. What is the purpose of Taints and Tolerations?

     Taints prevent Pods from being scheduled on certain nodes, while Tolerations allow exceptions.

-36. How can you drain a node in Kubernetes?
+34. How can you drain a node in Kubernetes?

     Use kubectl drain <node-name>.

-37. How does Kubernetes handle Secrets encryption?
+35. How does Kubernetes handle Secrets encryption?

     Secrets are encrypted at rest using encryption providers like KMS.

-38. What is Pod Disruption Budget (PDB)?
+36. What is Pod Disruption Budget (PDB)?

     PDB ensures a minimum number of Pods remain available during voluntary disruptions.

-39. How do you troubleshoot CrashLoopBackOff errors?
+37. How do you troubleshoot CrashLoopBackOff errors?

     Use kubectl logs and kubectl describe to analyze the issue.

-40. What are Custom Resource Definitions (CRDs)?
+38. What are Custom Resource Definitions (CRDs)?

     CRDs allow you to define and use custom Kubernetes resources.

-41. What is Kubernetes Federation?
+39. What is Kubernetes Federation?

     Kubernetes Federation manages multiple clusters as a single entity.

-42. How do you secure a Kubernetes cluster?
+40. How do you secure a Kubernetes cluster?

     Use RBAC, Network Policies, Secrets encryption, and regularly update components.

-43. What is KubeProxy's role in Kubernetes networking?
+41. What is KubeProxy's role in Kubernetes networking?

     KubeProxy manages networking rules for services.

-44. How do you perform blue-green deployments in Kubernetes?
+42. How do you perform blue-green deployments in Kubernetes?

     Deploy a new version alongside the old one, switch traffic to the new version, and delete the old one.

-45. What is Kubernetes Operator?
+43. What is Kubernetes Operator?

     An Operator is a custom controller for automating operational tasks for applications.

-46. How does Kubernetes handle node failures?
+44. How does Kubernetes handle node failures?

     Kubernetes reschedules Pods from failed nodes to healthy nodes.

-47. What are Init Containers in Kubernetes?
+45. What are Init Containers in Kubernetes?

     Init Containers run before the main containers to perform initialization tasks.

-48. What is Kubernetes Audit Logging?
+46. What is Kubernetes Audit Logging?

     Audit Logging tracks API server requests for debugging and security.

-49. What is a Service Mesh in Kubernetes?
+47. What is a Service Mesh in Kubernetes?

     A Service Mesh provides features like traffic management, security, and observability for microservices.

-50. How do you run stateful applications in Kubernetes?
+48. How do you run stateful applications in Kubernetes?

     Use StatefulSets with Persistent Volumes.

-51. What are Admission Controllers in Kubernetes?
+49. What are Admission Controllers in Kubernetes?

     Admission Controllers are plugins that intercept API requests to validate or modify them.

-52. How do you perform disaster recovery in Kubernetes?
+50. How do you perform disaster recovery in Kubernetes?

     Backup etcd data, use disaster recovery tools, and restore the cluster configuration.